justintaddei/illusory/README.md

   illusoryEl.getStyle('backgroundColor') // #fff
   ```

-- `getStyle(property: string): string` — Returns the orignal style value for the given property.
+- `getStyle(property: string): string` — Returns the original style value for the given property.
   > **Note:** Because `window.getComputedStyle` is used under the hood, CSS shorthand properties are not supported (background, border-radius, etc.).
 Instead use background-color, background-image, border-bottom-right-radius, etc.

 - `waitFor(property: string): Promise` —